18F/18f-education-discovery/context_people_format.md

-# 18F Learn/Education Discovery — Effective government education considers context, people, and format.
+# Effective government education considers context, people, and format.

 Generally, digital education programs in the government can support transformation if: